Graduate Requirements

 Live Audition Requirements

-Beethoven Violin Sonata Op 30 No 2 in c minor, fourth movement
+- Beethoven Violin Sonata Op 30 No 2 in C minor, first movement

 For any questions, please contact Professor Elvia Puccinelli, Coordinator of Collaborative Piano at elvia.puccinelli@unt.edu at least three weeks before any deadlines to discuss your individual circumstances.